-Yes Go to step 9.
+Yes Go to step 9 on page 45.

 8. Did the Testing Complete, no trouble was found menu (801010) display?

 Yes Use the Log Repair Action option, if not previously logged, in the TASK SELECTION menu to update the AIX error log.
 If the repair action was reseating a cable or adapter, select the resource associated with that repair action.